- Undergrad: U.C. Davis, Bachelor of Science, with Honors

 All parties should comply fully with the applicable discovery statutes without the need for Court intervention.
 Judge Rhyne: (1) requires the parties to meet-and-confer prior to the filing of discovery motions; and (2) encourages the parties to engage in the early exchange of discovery to facilitate case resolution.

-In civil harassment cases, Judge Rhyne encourages the use of alternative dispute resolution mechanisms in order to facilitate discussion and to reach mutually agreeable outcomes.
+In appropriate civil cases, Judge Rhyne encourages the use of alternative dispute resolution mechanisms in order to facilitate discussion and to reach mutually agreeable outcomes.

 In Limine Motions